 It’s never a nice thing to see your hound being uncomfortable with situations for long periods, it is heart-breaking and as pet owners, we must help them out as best as we can so that when they are comfortable, so are we and everyone is happy!

 There are things you can do such as playing with him more often at home and the park, early socialization if it is a pup and from three weeks of age such as exposing it other people and animals, practicing separation a little at a time so he will be okay in your absence by starting with 5 minutes then gradually increasing it more by the week, leave the TV or radio on when you go out so there is some background noise for him to make him feel comfortable.
 In fact, studies have shown that playing classical music for dogs is therapeutic to them.

 Other things you can do it drop it at a dog daycare or get him a playmate either by adopting another dog of the opposite sex, cat, rabbit, or guinea pig.

 Natural Remedies are also an option, and the best recommendation out of all of the other medications that we have seen is Hemp.
 That has been studied to find that it has anti-anxiety benefits because it helps produce the hormone known as serotonin, that is responsible for relaxation and improving sleep.
 Dosage, however, will depend on the dog’s size, weight, and how potent the tincture or oil is.
-We recommend this type of Hemp or treats with hemp, work as well.
+We recommend this type of Hemp, or cannabis treats with hemp, work as well.